-- In 2016, progress on this goal was measured using the annual Post School Outcome Survey, which uses a limited sample of students who voluntarily participate. - A broader data system, the Minnesota's Statewide Longitudinal Education Data System (SLEDS), is now available.
-This data system will more accurately measure statewide progress on the goal. - SLEDS data is available annually and includes the number of special education students who graduated the prior school year and enrolled in a postsecondary institution within one year of graduation.
-In addition, summary data provides student's racial/ethnic group and the primary type of disability. - Minnesota's Statewide Longitudinal Education Data System (SLEDS) data tracks the successful sameyear transition of students from high school graduation directly into fall enrollment in institutions of higher education.
+- Minnesota's Statewide Longitudinal Education Data System (SLEDS) data tracks the successful sameyear transition of students from high school graduation directly into fall enrollment in institutions of higher education.
 The public SLEDS data also includes enrollment in accredited certificate and one year programs. - Ideal performance for this goal is defined as students with disabilities enrolling in an accredited institution of higher education in the fall of the same year as their graduation (as opposed to delayed enrollment to the next year).

-• As part of the "Special Factors" requirement in the federal Individuals with Disabilities Education Act of 2004, IEP teams must "consider whether the child requires assistive technology devices and services."
-(34 C.F.R. §300.324(a)(2)(v)).
+- As part of the "Special Factors" requirement in the federal Individuals with Disabilities Education Act of 2004, IEP teams must "consider whether the child requires assistive technology devices and services."
+(34 C.F.R. §300.324(a)(2)(v)). - There are four potential outcomes to consideration of assistive technology to support achievement of IEP goals.
+These are:

-- There are four potential outcomes to consideration of assistive technology to support achievement of IEP goals.
-These are: - The student is making adequate educational progress without the use of AT.
+- The student is making adequate educational progress without the use of AT.
 No further action is needed. - The student is making adequate educational progress with the use of AT.
 The use of AT should be documented in the IEP and continued in use. - The student may or may not be using AT, but is not making adequate educational progress.
 The IEP team should explore other AT strategies that can be of benefit. - No one on the IEP team knows enough to determine if AT can be of benefit.
-The IEP team needs to add membership with information and knowledge of AT. - Many school districts' IEP forms only document whether AT has been considered and whether it is necessary.
-This is not enough information to determine if the consideration was effective.
+The IEP team needs to add membership with information and knowledge of AT.